Debugging Stream Applications

 applications.
 Those properties often use Spring placeholders

-to resolve their values, for example:
+to resolve their values.
+Consider the following example:

 | management.metrics.tags.application: ${spring.cloud.dataflow.stream.name:unknown}-${spring.cloud.dataflow.stream.app.label:unknown}-${spring.cloud.dataflow.stream.app.type:unknown} |

-to a non-existent file.
-For example: spring.cloud.dataflow.applicationProperties.streamResource=classpath:fake.yml
+to a non-existent file, as follows: spring.cloud.dataflow.applicationProperties.streamResource=classpath:fake.yml